MajojuUsharani/contentmanagementsystem/README.md

 # Content Management System
 This is my FRT Internship project....

 azure link:

-# Project Statement:
+# Project Statement :
 content management system (CMS) for managing digital content.

-# Project description:-
+# Project description :
 Content Management System helps companies manage digital content.
 Whole teams can use these systems to create, edit, organize, and publish content.
 It acts as a single place to store content and provides automated processes for collaborative digital content management